1 Genes and Chromosomes

 For any chromosome \(X\), the sum of the two signature components equals the rank: \(\mathrm{sig}(X).1 + \mathrm{sig}(X).2 = \mathrm{rank}(X)\).

-For chromosomes \(X\) and \(Y\), we say \(X\) dominates \(Y\) (written \(Y \le X\)) if \(\mathrm{sig}(X^{(k)}) \le \mathrm{sig}(Y^{(k)})\) componentwise for all \(k \ge 0\), where \(X^{(k)}\) denotes the \(k\)-th derivative.
+For chromosomes \(X\) and \(Y\), we say \(X\) dominates \(Y\) (written \(Y \le X\)) if \(\mathrm{sig}(Y^{(k)}) \le \mathrm{sig}(X^{(k)})\) componentwise for all \(k \ge 0\), where \(X^{(k)}\) denotes the \(k\)-th derivative.

 1.3 Prime and lift operations

-The prime (derivative) operation \(X \mapsto X'\) is the additive homomorphism that maps a gene \((n, \varepsilon )\) with \(n \ge 1\) to \((n-1, -\varepsilon )\), and sends genes of rank \(0\) to \(0\).
+The prime (derivative) operation \(X \mapsto X'\) is the additive homomorphism that maps a gene \((n, \varepsilon )\) to the gene \((n-1,\varepsilon )\) when \(n{\gt}1\), and sends rank-one genes to \(0\).

-The lift operation is an additive homomorphism mapping a gene \((n, \varepsilon )\) to \((n+1, -\varepsilon )\).
+The lift operation is an additive homomorphism mapping a gene \((n,\varepsilon )\) to \((n+1,\varepsilon )\).

 The prime operation is a left inverse to lift: \((\mathrm{lift}\, X)' = X\) for all \(X\).